dCache/upgrade-gude-62/UPGRADE62.md

 ### Integration with systemd

+Starting from version 3.2.0 dcache domain processes can be managed as systemd services.
+However, this functionality was available for debian-based systems only.

+> As we have changed the grouping unit from `dcache.service` to `dcache.target`, debian based installations have to manually stop dcache.service before installing new package and use dcache.target in the future.

-Starting from version 6.2 systemd is used to manage dCache service on the hosts. dCache uses systemd's generator functionality to create a service for each defined domain in the layout file.
+dCache uses systemd's generator functionality to create a service for each defined domain in the layout file.
 That's why, before starting the service all dynamic systemd units should be generated:

 ```
 systemctl daemon-reload